TRIGGER WARNING!

 FUNDRAISING

-It's Feb.
-2025, and the time to fundraise, so PLEASE donate - if everyone donated just £10.00 this year - (the equivalent to just 20 UK pence [30 US cents] a week!), we can carry on promoting, publishing and showcasing poetry for mental health into 2026.
+It's the time to fundraise, so PLEASE donate - we need to raise £2,500 (3000 USD) for the whole of 2025.
+It isn't much, so if everyone donated just £10.00 this year - (the equivalent to just 20 UK pence [30 US cents] a week!), we can carry on promoting, publishing and showcasing poetry for mental health into 2026.
 Please press the DONATE button for £10.00 (GBP), or the

 PayPal button